dvoudouris/MATLAB_material/README.md

 This repository contains introductory material for learning MATLAB, covering fundamental topics such as basic operations, matrices, plotting, and more.

 Each topic folder includes:
-- A `-.m` file with new material for demonstration.
+- An `-.m` file with new material for demonstration.
-- A `-.m` file with related exercises.
+- An `-.m` file with related exercises.
 - A PDF summary with main points.

 ## Topics